 • Entitlement: A Federal program or provision of law that requires payments to any person or unit of government that meets the eligibility criteria established by law.
 Entitlements constitute a binding obligation on the part of the Federal Government, and eligible recipients have legal recourse if the obligation is not fulfilled.
 Social Security and veterans' compensation and pensions are examples of entitlement programs.

-(c) A security interest in investment property is perfected by control under § 490:9-106 from the time the secured party obtains control and remains perfected by control until:
+(c) A security interest in investment property shall be deemed perfected by control under section 490:9-106 no earlier than the time the secured party obtains control and shall be deemed to remain perfected by control until:

 (1) The secured party does not have control; and